ongov/ckanext-ontario_theme/scripts/README.md

 # Installation Scripts

-Bash scripts to install Ontario ckan 2.9 and Solr 8.11.1 on separate Ubuntu 20.04 virtual machines.
+Bash scripts to install and set up Ontario CKAN 2.9 and Solr 8.11.1

 ## Solr